Last updated on October 15, 2025

 When dealing with transactions involving U.S. real property interests by foreign persons, Form 8288-B plays a crucial role.
 This form, officially known as the Application for Withholding Certificate for Dispositions by Foreign Persons of U.S. Real Property Interests, is necessary for those seeking an exemption or a reduction in tax withholding.

-The IRS typically processes Form 8288-B within 90 days from the receipt of a fully completed application.
-However, applicants should be prepared for this timeframe to extend up to 120 days.
+The IRS states it will normally act within 90 days of receiving a complete Form 8288-B application; in practice, processing can take longer.
+File early and include all parties’ TINs and required documentation to avoid delays.
 Delays can occur, and given the importance of timely compliance with tax obligations, it is advised to file this form at the earliest opportunity.
 Timely submission not only facilitates smoother processing but also minimizes the risk of facing unnecessary withholdings on the transaction.

 Submitting an accurate and complete Form 8288-B is essential.
 Any errors or omissions in the application can lead to its rejection, causing further delays and complications.
 Timely and accurate filing can allow the IRS to review and process the application without unnecessary delays, facilitating a more efficient transaction process.
 A New York foreign investment lawyer can provide professional guidance and support to clarify your obligations, avoid potential pitfalls, and manage FIRPTA withholding effectively.